-Usually around this time of year, I start getting e-mails and Facebook messages from people about roosters.
-The reason for this is that around this time of year, spring cockerels start crowing, which is the last confirmation that your supposed pullet chick, is in fact a boy.
+Usually, around this time of year, I start getting e-mails and Facebook messages from people about roosters.
+The reason for this is that around this time of year, spring cockerels start crowing, which is the last confirmation that your supposed pullet chick, is, in fact, a boy.

 Lots of people start contacting me asking if I’m looking for a rooster, or if I know of anyone who is.
 Unfortunately, the answer is usually no. It’s sad really, roosters are beautiful creatures and I’d love to keep them all!
 But they’re troublesome in the farm/backyard setting.
-Too many roosters will often fight with each other, and beat up your hens.
+Too many roosters will often fight with each other and beat up your hens.
 They also stand as another mouth to feed without much contribution to the income of the farm.
 They’re obviously needed for breeding, but one rooster will serve up to 12 hens.
 And then there’s the crowing noise and the neighborhood associations and ordinances banning roosters.

 Because of this, it can be really difficult to re-home a rooster to someone who isn’t going to butcher it at some point.
 I understand the mentality that chickens can be pets and I respect that.
-Which is why if we do take in roosters, I’m always upfront that at some point he may be processed if we get too many.
+This is why if we do take in roosters, I’m always upfront that at some point he may be processed if we get too many.

 Over the years, I’ve gotten pretty good at being able to sex chicks.
 It’s a hard thing to try and teach someone because male and female chicks look almost identical.
 Sexing is different with each breed and I feel like it has a lot to do with experience and years of watching chicks move around in the brooder.
 Rooster chicks just act differently.
-But hopefully I can shed some light on the subject, and you too will be able to sex your own chicks and be sure of what you’re bringing home.
+But hopefully, I can shed some light on the subject, and you too will be able to sex your own chicks and be sure of what you’re bringing home.

-First let’s get some terminology straight.
+First, let’s get some terminology straight.

 When you visit a feed store, you will often see a bin labeled “pullets”.
 Pullets are young, female chickens who haven’t reached sexual maturity.
 When you pick chicks from a pullet bin, the sexing isn’t 100% accurate.
-It’s said that the chicks should be 97% female, but I think that number is too high, with experience I think it’s more like 85% and the rest are males.
+It’s said that the chicks should be 97% female, but I think that number is too high; with experience I think it’s more like 85% and the rest are males.
 So when you select pullets, you have a 3-15% chance of getting a rooster among the bunch.

-Straight run is a batch of chicks that are not sexed, so you have a 50/50 percent chance of getting male or female.
+A straight run is a batch of chicks that are not sexed, so you have a 50/50 percent chance of getting male or female.